klepp0/git-flex/README.md

 ![Git Lifts](https://img.shields.io/badge/git_lifts-22-blue)
 ![contribution forest](https://yceffort.kr/_next/image?url=%2F2022%2F01%2Fimages%2Fgit-contribution-graph.png&w=3840&q=75)

-Do you dream of having a contribution graph as epic as a dense forest? 🌲🌲 Then `git-workout` is here to pump up your contributions!
+Do you dream of having a contribution graph as epic as a dense forest? 🌲🌲 Then `git-flex` is here to pump up your contributions!
 This repo includes a workout program that automates your contributions to flex those green squares on your GitHub profile. 💚💪

 ## What’s the Deal? 🤔